MicrosoftDocs/iis-docs/iis/get-started/planning-for-security/how-to-use-locking-in-iis-configuration.md

 This prevents an application-level configuration file from changing the value of the `<windowsAuthentication>` section's **enabled** attribute.

-If you want to lock other attributes, add them to the **lockAtrtibutes** value separated by commas, as in the following example:
+If you want to lock other attributes, add them to the **lockAttributes** value separated by commas, as in the following example:

 [!code-console[Main](how-to-use-locking-in-iis-configuration/samples/sample5.cmd)]